ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 The keyword `exclave_` terminates the current region and executes the subsequent code in the outer region.
-Therefore, `ref 0` is executed in `f`'s region, which allows its local allocation.
+Therefore, `ref 0` is executed in `f`'s region, which allows its stack-allocation.
 The allocation will only be cleaned up when the region of `f` ends.

 ## Delaying exclaves

 In the previous section, the example function exits its own region immediately, which allows allocating and returning in the caller's region.
 This approach, however, has certain disadvantages.
 Consider the following example: